Banaras Hindu University women's rights protest: 2018 protests

 At the one year anniversary of the protest students organized another protest.
 The protesters reported that an Akhil Bharatiya Vidyarthi Parishad student group attacked them violently for protesting.

 In May 2018, following-up on an inquiry report, the university administration debarred 11 students on charges of vandalism and assault.

 In other places

 The protests in Benares triggered protests in Delhi.

-ABVP and NSUI student groups staged demonstrations in New Delhi against police brutality in BHU.
-In view of intelligence reports that brutality on BHU students might spark protests in other universities and colleges, campuses closed temporarily in the district.
+The National Students' Union of India student groups staged demonstrations in New Delhi against police brutality in BHU, and ABVP held counter-protest.
+The administration closed campuses temporarily in the district claiming intelligence reports that brutality on BHU students might spark protests in other universities and colleges.

 Reactions

 Chief Proctor of the university resigned, taking moral responsibility.

 Prime Minister Modi discussed a response with the chief minister.

 The Governor of Uttar Pradesh called the incident sad.
 Uttar Pradesh Chief Minister Yogi Adityanath recommended better communication as a way to prevent future such protests, and sought a report from the Divisional commissioner.
 A committee to look into the protest over an alleged harassment was set-up under Uttar Pradesh Chief Secretary.

 The Station House Officer (police station in-charge/SHO) of Lanka police station, the deputy police superintendent, and three additional city magistrates were transferred or removed.